matplotlib/sampledoc/index.rst

 installing sphinx, to customizing the look and feel, to using custom extensions for embedding plots, inheritance diagrams, syntax highlighted ipython sessions and more.
-If you follow along the tutorial, you'll start with nothing and end up with this site!
-The source code for this tutorial lives in mpl svn (see :ref:`fetching-the-data`)
+If you follow along the tutorial, you'll start with nothing and end up with this site -- it's the bootstrapping documentation tutorial that writes itself!

+The source code for this tutorial lives in mpl svn (see :ref:`fetching-the-data`) and the `sampledoc PDF <sampledoc.pdf>`_

 Contents: